Executive Function Support

 Teachers provide fidgets for busy hands and allow students to move as needed.

-A daily study hall is closely monitored by faculty.
+A daily advisory period is closely monitored by faculty.

 Most assignments are rubric-based, a process which clearly breaks down the expectations for students.